How to Start an LLC in South Dakota (2025 Guide)

 After you find the right name for your LLC, you will need to nominate a South Dakota registered agent.
 This is a necessary step in your Articles of Organization (i.e., the document used to file and register your LLC with the Secretary of State).

-What is a registered agent?
 A registered agent is an individual or business entity responsible for receiving important tax forms, legal papers, notice of lawsuits, and official government correspondence on your LLC’s behalf.
 You can think of your LLC’s registered agent as your business’s primary point of contact with the state.

-Who can be a registered agent?
 A registered agent must be a resident of South Dakota or a corporation, such as a registered agent service, authorized to transact business in the state of South Dakota.
-You can choose to elect an individual within the company (e.g., yourself, etc.) or use a business attorney to accept legal papers for your LLC.
+You can choose to elect an individual within the company (e.g., yourself, etc.), use an attorney (not recommended due to the high cost), or go with a registered agent service.

 Get Free Registered Agent Services